karan8904/furniture-ecommerce-FE/README.md

-# This is a Frontend repository of the project.
+# Frontend Repo of the project.

-# This are the env variables save them in your .env:
+These are the env variables save them in your .env:
 VITE_BASEURL=your backend url (eg. "http://localhost:5000")
 VITE_STRIPE_KEY=your stripe key